 If you are pursuing an uncontested divorce, you can get legal counsel.
 There are some explanations why there is a need to get an attorney throughout the uncontested divorce period.

 - Representation–An attorney can protect your rights and assist you with resolving problems that occur during the uncontested divorce proceedings.

 - Administrative–A lawyer will ensure that the documentation is filed correctly and on schedule, relieving you of the pressure.
 It would therefore ensure that your rights are protected during a dynamic structure.

 - Unexpected Developments–Legal counsel, would be beneficial if the uncontested divorce becomes contentious.
 Divorce is a complex procedure that rarely goes as planned.

-Hiring an attorney may assist you in resolving matters to which you cannot negotiate and may even draw your attention to areas of asset division, child custody and support that you might be unaware of.
+If you live in the San Fernando Valley, hiring a family law attorney in Woodland Hills, Ca may assist you in resolving matters to which you cannot negotiate and may even draw your attention to areas of asset division, child custody and support that you might be unaware of.

 Duration of the Process